• Skip to primary navigation

 Natalie

 This pumpkin biscotti recipe is easy and delicious!
-They're made with warm fall flavors and topped with chocolate and pecans!
+They're made with warm fall flavors and are perfectly crisp to bite into.
+Top with white or dark chocolate and nuts if you like!

 Print Recipe Pin Recipe